Doping evolution of spin excitations in La$_{3-x}$Sr$_{x}$Ni$_2$O$_7$/SrLaAlO$_4$ superconducting thin films

-In this work, we use Ni–$L_3$-edge RIXS to track the evolution of magnetic excitations in coherently compressively strained La$_{3-x}$Sr$_x$Ni$_2$O$_7$/SLAO thin films with $x=0$, 0.09, 0.21, and 0.38, spanning the superconducting regime ($x\le0.21$) and an overdoped, non‑superconducting composition ($x=0.38$) (Fig. 1).
-With increasing $x$, the $\sim\!0.4$ and $\sim\!1.6$ eV $dd$ features weaken and, for $x=0.38$, become strongly broadened and suppressed.
-Since the $\sim\!0.4$ eV mode is a bilayer $e_g$-sector excitation that is sensitive to apical-oxygen-mediated interlayer hopping \cite{chen2024electronic}, and the $\sim\!1.6$ eV feature lies in a mixed $dd$/charge-transfer manifold with appreciable ligand-hole character \cite{zhong2025spin}, this evolution is consistent with degraded interlayer coherence in the overdoped film.
-Concomitantly, while the low‑energy magnetic response remains robust and dispersive in $x\le0.21$, with nearly doping‑independent undamped dispersions and a modest reduction of spectral weight, the spin excitations at $x=0.38$ soften and become strongly damped, accompanied by a pronounced collapse of dispersive spin excitations.
-The concomitant loss of superconductivity and collapse of coherent double-stripe spin excitations at $x=0.38$ establishes a direct, doping-controlled link between magnetic coherence and superconductivity in LSNO/SLAO thin films.
+In this work, we use high-resolution Ni $L_3$-edge RIXS to track the evolution of magnetic and electronic excitations in coherently compressively strained La$_{3-x}$Sr$_x$Ni$_2$O$_7$/SLAO thin films ($x=0$, 0.09, 0.21, and 0.38), spanning the robust superconducting regime ($x\le0.21$) to an overdoped, non-superconducting state ($x=0.38$) (Fig.~1).
+With increasing $x$, the $\sim\!0.4$~eV and $\sim\!1.6$~eV electronic features, which carry strong Ni-$e_g$ character but are controlled by interlayer Ni-O${\rm AP}$-Ni charge-transfer hybridization, are progressively weakened and become largely featureless at $x=0.38$, whereas the dominant $\sim\!1.0$~eV intra-atomic $dd$ peak remains nearly unchanged.
+This selective evolution indicates that Sr doping preserves the fundamental local $dd$ manifold while specifically disrupting the Ni--O hybridized excitations associated with charge transfer.
+Fundamentally, this targeted spectral collapse could be driven by a profound doping-induced electronic reconstruction---a Lifshitz transition that severely metallizes the $d_{z^2}$ orbital and poisons the O$_{\rm AP}$-mediated interlayer hopping \cite{chen2024electronic,zhong2025spin,ryee2025optimal,wang2026superconducting}.
+Concomitantly, while the low-energy magnetic response remains robust and dispersive for $x\le0.21$ with undamped dispersions and a modest reduction of spectral weight, the double-stripe spin excitations abruptly soften and merge into an overdamped paramagnon continuum at $x=0.38$.
+This magnetic degradation reveals that the overdoped, highly itinerant $d_{z^2}$ electrons are fundamentally incompatible with the localized moments required to sustain short-range double-stripe correlations, thereby subjecting the spin dynamics to severe Landau damping.
+The synchronized breakdown of the coherent interlayer magnetic framework and macroscopic superconductivity at $x=0.38$ establishes a definitive, doping-controlled link: preserving the localized nature of $d_{z^2}$ electrons and their robust interlayer magnetic coupling is the fundamental prerequisite for high-$T_c$ pairing in bilayer nickelates.

 \textbf{Results}

 \textbf{Sample and experimental setup}